 The apostle James would later speak of Elijah’s faith saying, “Elijah was a man with a nature like ours, and he prayed earnestly that it would not rain; and it did not rain on the land for three years and six months.
 And he prayed again, and the heaven gave rain, and the earth produced its fruit” (James 5:17-18).

-The prophets of Baal were humiliated when they couldn’t invoke their pagan god to end the drought and bring the needed rain upon the land.
+Meanwhile, the prophets of Baal were humiliated since they couldn’t invoke their pagan god to end the drought and bring the needed rain upon the land.
 King Ahab and his officials were furious with Elijah, thinking that he was the cause of so much suffering in Israel; and they hunted for Elijah far into foreign lands (1 Kings 18:10).

 Finally, the prophet was directed by God to appear before King Ahab again.
 “Then it happened, when Ahab saw Elijah, that Ahab said to him, ‘Is that you, O troubler of Israel?’
 And he answered, ‘I have not troubled Israel, but you and your father’s house have, in that you have forsaken the commandments of the LORD and have followed the Baals’” (1 Kings 18:17-19).